srivardhan123/Security-Alert-System/README.md

 This project includes both hardwarde and software part.
 You can refer ppt to make hardware setup using circuit daigram. make a folder name called drivers and move __int__.py and i2c_dev.py file inside the drivers folder.
-Install the required libraries before running the program.
+Install the required libraries in detect.py file and run it.